-The lateral extremities of the front wing assembly (the front wing end plates) must be orientated vertical to the reference plane, parallel to the car centre line and directly attached to the homologated front wing main plane (meaning no other parts are allowed between the homologated front wing main plane and the front wing end plate).

-With the exception of the lateral extremities (the front wing end plates) and the fixation points (inserts / holes) for the homologated front wing hangers (including spacers or shims between the hangers and the main plane) and for the non homologated front bodywork (Article 3.7.3.1), the front wing main plane must be a single, smooth, rigid, continuous element without any slots, gaps, attachments or dividers in order that only one single continuous section may be contained within any cross section taken parallel to the car centre line and normal to the reference plane.

-Within 15 mm from the trailing edge of the homologated main plane Gurney flaps may be attached and for this purpose inserts / holes are permitted in this area.

-3.7.3.1 Non homologated front bodywork attached to the front wing main plane

-Non homologated bodywork forward of a point lying 280mm behind the front wheel centre line is permitted in a box either side of the car centre line formed by planes running 250mm and 640mm [+0mm/-1mm] parallel to the car centre line and normal to the reference plane, 330mm and 660mm forward and parallel to the front wheel centre line and normal to the reference plane, 40mm and 340mm above and parallel to the reference plane and a plane running through a straight line parallel to and 465mm forward of the front wheel centre line and 340mm above the reference plane and another straight line parallel to and 660mm forward of the front wheel centre line and 210mm above the reference plane.
+- 3.9.3 The lateral extremities of the front wing assembly (the front wing end plates) must be orientated vertically to the reference plane, parallel to the car centre line and directly attached to the homologated front wing main plane (meaning no other parts are allowed between the homologated front wing main plane and the front wing end plate). - 3.9.4 With the exception of the lateral extremities (the front wing end plates) and the fixation points (inserts / holes) for the homologated front wing hangers (including spacers or shims between the hangers and the main plane) and for the non homologated front bodywork, the front wing main plane must be a single, smooth, rigid, continuous element without any slots, gaps, attachments or dividers in order that only one single continuous section may be contained within any cross section taken parallel to the car centre line and normal to the reference plane. - 3.9.5 Within 15 mm from the trailing edge of the homologated main plane Gurney flaps may be attached and for this purpose inserts / holes are permitted in this area. - 3.9.6 Non homologated bodywork forward of a point lying 280mm behind the front wheel centre line is permitted in a box either side of the car centre line formed by planes running 250mm and 640mm [+0mm/-1mm] parallel to the car centre line and normal to the reference plane, 330mm and 660mm forward and parallel to the front wheel centre line and normal to the reference plane, 40mm and 340mm above and parallel to the reference plane and a plane running through a straight line parallel to and 465mm forward of the front wheel centre line and 660mm forward of the reference plane.